Australian Shepherd Blue Heeler Mix: Info, Pictures, Traits & Facts

 Temperament: | Active, intelligent, workaholic |

 As the name suggests, this canine is a mix between an Australian Shepherd and a Blue Heeler.
-They are also commonly referred to as Texas Heelers, though there isn’t any evidence that they were explicitly bred in Texas.
+They are also commonly referred to as Texas Heelers, but there isn’t any evidence that they were explicitly bred in Texas.

 Australian Shepherd Blue Heeler Puppies

+If you manage to find one, they typically aren’t too expensive.
+After all, the demand is relatively low, so breeders can’t price their dogs that high.
 Due to the low availability, the price can vary quite a bit.
 Breeders don’t always have anyone to compare their prices to.
-However, these dogs often require a bit more work than others to breed due to their larger size and hyperactivity.
+However, these dogs often require more work than others to breed due to their larger size and hyperactivity.

 3 Little-Known Facts About the Australian Shepherd Blue Heeler Mix